Entanglement Witness $2.0$: Compressed/Mirrored Entanglement Witnesses: Acknowledgement

-Our results pave a new avenue in the theory of entanglement detection leaving open some questions: It is interesting to find how all properties of standard EWs such as optimality, (non-)decomposability, extremality, etc., are related to EW~$2.0$.
-Furthermore it would be interesting to characterize a set of EWs that can be generated by a single EW (via $X$), as well as their relations to the properties of the original EWs.
-Naturally, the complexity of multipartite systems offers many distinct possibilities to further investigate its convex-nested structure which are key properties for novel quantum algorithms.\\ \\ \textbf{Acknowledgement:} J.B. is supported by National Research Foundation of Korea (NRF- 2017R1E1A1A03069961), Institute for Information \& communications Technology Promotion (IITP) grant (MSIP)(No.2015-0-00581), the KIST Institutional Program (2E26680-18-P025), and ITRC Program(IITP-2018-2018-0-01402).
+J.B. is supported by National Research Foundation of Korea (2019M3E4A1080001), the KIST Institutional Program (2E29580-19-148), an Institute of Information and Communications Technology Promotion (IITP) grant funded by the Korean government (MSIP), (Grant No. 2019-0-00831, EQGIS) and ITRC Program (IITP-2019-2018-0-01402) and BK21PLUS.
 D.C. was supported by the Polish National Science Centre project 2015/19/B/ST1/03095.
 B.C.H. acknowledges gratefully the Austrian Science Fund (FWF-P26783).